-Stewart's roots in the state trace back to the 1600's when her Quaker ancestors immigrated to America.
-Commissioner Stewart was reared in Claymont, Delaware and is the daughter of the late Walter J. Weldin and Concepcion Fernandez Weldin.
-A graduate of Claymont High School and Brandywine College.
+Commissioner Stewart's Delaware roots go back to the 1600's when her Quaker ancestors immigrated to America.
+Commissioner Stewart was reared in Claymont and is the daughter of the late Walter J. Weldin and Concepcion Fernandez Weldin.
+She is a graduate of Claymont High School and Brandywine College.

 In 1991, Stewart founded the International Association of Insurance Receivers (IAIR) and was elected three times as President.
-Stewart received her Certification for Insurance Receiver, multiple lines in 1995 (CIR-ML).
+She received her Certification for Insurance Receiver, Multiple Lines in 1995 (CIR-ML).

-Commissioner Stewart contributes to numerous boards and is currently serving on the State Employee Benefits Committee, Delaware Health Care Commission, the Deferred Compensation Council and the Council on Health Promotion and Disease Prevention.
+She currently serves on four state committees: the Delaware Health Care Commission, the State Employee Benefits Committee, the Deferred Compensation Council, and the Council on Health Promotion and Disease Prevention.

 Commissioner Stewart also serves on 37 task forces, working groups, and committees of the National Association of Insurance Commissioners, including the prestigious Accreditation Committee.
 She serves on numerous NAIC supervisory colleges, which facilitate oversight of internationally active insurance companies.